thedaviddias/bfdes.in/README.md

 * A single file of server-side code

 Run the server-side code using Node.js, and optionally configure a webserver to serve assets under /static.

-You may also wish to run multiple instances of the app and use your webserver as a load balancer.

 ### Known issues: